msqr1/Vosklet/README.md

 # Overview
 - A lightweight, up to date speech recognizer in the browser with total gzipped size of **under a megabyte** (725 KB)
-- Demo:
 - Inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser)

 # Documentation